rebelsky/csc207c/_eboards/eboard27-2.md

 a.
 How can we tell if a vertex is in the MST?

+We can mark vertices when we add them.

 b.
 Prim's requires undirected graphs.
 How will you accommodate that issue?

+We can use the undirected edges in the graph class.
+(We hope they are there.)

+Alternately, add two directed edges going in opposite directions for each undirected edge.

 c.
 How will you represent the MST?

+A linked list or arraylist of edges that are in the MST.

 d.
 How will you pick a random starting vertex?

 e.
 How will you grab the remaining edge with lowest weight?

+We could put all the remaining edges in a list and search that list.

+We could put all the remaining edges in a priority queue (heap) and use its `get` method.

 f.
 How will you print out the MST?